Uncle-Awrt/Torio-Client/README.md

 ## Installation
 (Write your installation instructions here—if you want, I can generate these too.)

 ---

-## Support
-If you need help or want to report bugs, feel free to ask.

----
 This project is **not open source**.